opf/openproject/docs/user-guide/meetings/dynamic-meetings/README.md

 ![](openproject_dynamic_meetings_add_agenda_item.png)

-After you have finalized the agenda, you can always edit the agenda items, add notes, move an item or delete it.
-You can choose the respective option from the menu next each agenda item.
+After you have finalized the agenda, you can always edit the agenda items, add notes, move an item up or down or delete it.
+Click on the three dots on the right edge of each agenda item to do so.

 ![Edit agenda in OpenProject dynamic meetings](openproject_dynamic_meetings_edit_agenda.png)

-The planned duration of each agenda item is automatically summed up.
-If that sum exceeds the planned duration of the meeting, a warning will appear next to the meeting duration sign.
+The durations of each agenda item are automatically summed up.
+If that sum exceeds the planned duration entered in *Meeting Details*, the durations of those agenda times that exceed the planned duration will appear in red to warn the user.

 ![OpenProject meeting too long](openproject_dynamic_meetings_agenda_too_long.png)

 ### Add a work package to the agenda

-You can add a work package to an agenda either while [editing an agenda](#create-or-edit-the-meeting-agenda) or directly from a work package under the **Meetings** tab (ADD LINK).
+You can add a work package to an agenda either while [editing an agenda](#create-or-edit-the-meeting-agenda) or [directly from the **Meetings** tab in a detailed view of a work package](../../work-packages/add-work-packages-to-meetings).

 You can add a work package to both upcoming and past meetings, as long as they are marked **open**.

 ![OpenProject work packages in meetings agenda](openproject_dynamic_meetings_wp_agenda.png)